 - WiFi On/Off button.
-Pressing and holding the wireless LAN button for 2 seconds turns the 2.4 GHz and 5 GHz wireless radios on and off.
-If the 2.4 GHz and 5 GHz LEDs are lit, then the wireless radio is on.
-If these LEDs are off, then the wireless radios are turned off and you cannot connect wirelessly to the router. - WPS button.
+Pressing and holding this button for 2 seconds turns on and off the 2.4 GHz and 5 GHz wireless radios.
+If the Wireless LED is lit, the wireless radios are on.
+If this LED is off, the wireless radios are turned off and you cannot connect wirelessly to the router. - WPS button.
 You can use this button to use WPS to add a wireless device or computer to your wireless network.
 The Wireless LED blinks blue when the router is trying to add the wireless device or computer.
 The LED stays solid blue when wireless security is enabled in the router.

-Back Panel
+Rear Panel

-The back panel has the connections shown in the following figure.
+The rear panel has the connections and buttons shown in the following figure.